Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Quite large (roughly 15-16" in all dimensions), which can make it awkward for smaller spaces.
 - Steam subsystem uses silicone O-rings which need to be checked for leaks about every 6 months.
 - Pretty loud in operation as stock.
-- Somewhat annoying to do internal maintenance because of its internal layout, which is borrowed heavily from the more automated Oracle series.
+- Somewhat annoying to do more in depth maintenance because of its internal layout, which is borrowed heavily from the more automated Oracle series.
 - The 3-way solenoid valve is not the greatest quality part and can fail prematurely.
 Luckily, it's an easy part to swap, and uses a standard base.
 - Brew pressure is often set too high from factory, usually 10-11 bars.
 - Looks are... polarizing.

 #### Rancilio Silvia Pro X ($1870 US; less in Europe)
-*In Short:* My personal choice for this price range if you don't want flow control.
-Built like a tank, with very strong steaming performance and great flat profile shots, and a relatively small footprint.
+*In Short:* Possibly the best choice for this price range if you don't want flow control.
+Built like a tank, with very strong steaming performance and great flat profile shots and a middling footprint.

 **The Good:**
 - Both boilers are PID controlled, so tempurature stability is very good.